mchmarny/disco/README.md

 disco run licenses
 ```

-All the generic options listed above, plus:
+The `licenses` command supports all of the generic options listed above, plus:

-* `--cve` - filters report only to a specific CVE
+* `--cve` - filters report on a specific CVE.
+This enables quick search if anything currently running is exposed to new CVE.
-* `--ca`  - invokes Container Analysis API in stead of the local scanner (default: false).
-Quick way to finding out if anything currently running is exposed to new CVE.
+* `--ca`  - invokes Container Analysis API instead of the local scanner (default: false).

-The resulting JSON formatted report looks something like this (abbreviated):
+The resulting report in JSON format will look something like this (abbreviated):

 ```json
 [